 Yes!
 Festival organizers are working with various groups in the community to coordinate events throughout Newton and beyond.
 More information about the Foothills Folk Art Preview Night is available here.
 More information about the New Horizons: Self-Taught Art in the 21st Century is available here.

 Will alcohol be served at the festival?

 Yes!
 Two beer gardens will be open at the Foothills Folk Art Festival.
 One will be at the intersection of North Main Avenue and East 2nd Street, and the other will be in front of Carolina Vines on North College Avenue.
 Beer garden guests will need to present valid, government-issued identification and remain within designated areas while drinking.

 Where can I share my thoughts about how the festival?

-We hope you’ll help us make the second Foothills Folk Art Festival even better than the first!
-Head to the City of Newton or Hickory Museum of Art booths to sign up for festival e-news and to receive an email survey after the festival.
-Everyone who signs up will be entered into a drawing for special Foothills Folk Art Festival prizes.
+We hope you’ll help us make the next Foothills Folk Art Festival even better than the last!
+Head to the Hickory Museum of Art booth to sign up for festival e-news and to receive an email survey after the festival.